If I Never Sing Another Song: Other versions

+In 1976 Shirley Bassey recorded the song on her album Love, Life and Feelings.

 In 1980, Joe Longthorne created his own version of the song, becoming one of his most famous songs.
 A production was made by Vegas Films, which was written and produced by Film director Paul Lacovou.

 In 1995, Matt Monro's son, Matt Monro Jnr, released his own version of "If I Never Sing Another Song".
 He released it alongside a collection of Matt Monro songs, such as On Days Like These, as rearranged duets of himself and his father.

-Shirley Bassey had performed first in 1976 and continued to perform her version of it.

-Singers who would also sing "If I never Sing Another Song, usually as their closing number, are Sammy Davis Jr, Johnnie Ray and Frankie Laine.
+Singers who would also sing "If I never Sing Another Song", usually as their closing number, are Sammy Davis Jr, Johnnie Ray and Frankie Laine.